top of page

 - Unblasphemy.

-In a subsequent lawsuit, the United States Court of Appeals found that "It was lawful for the city of Seattle to deem part of down town off-limits...the court also said that police enforcing the rule may have gone too far by targeting only those opposed to the WTO, in violation of their First
+In a subsequent lawsuit, the United States Court of Appeals found that "It was lawful for the city of Seattle to deem part of downtown off-limits...the court also said that police enforcing the rule may have gone too far by targeting only those opposed to the WTO, in violation of their First Amendment rights."

 Free speech zones were used in Boston at the 2004 Democratic National Convention.
 The free speech zones organized by the authorities in Boston were boxed in by concrete walls, invisible to the Fleet Center where the convention was held and criticized harshly as a "protest pen" or " Boston's Camp X-Ray ".
-"Some protesters for a short time Monday July the 26th, 2004 converted the zone into a mock prison camp by donning hoods and marching in the cage with their hands behind their backs."
+"Some protesters, for a short time Monday, July 26th, 2004, converted the zone into a mock prison camp by donning hoods and marching in the cage with their hands behind their backs."
 A coalition of groups protesting the Iraq War challenged the planned protest zones.
 U.S. District Court Judge Douglas Woodlock was sympathetic to their request:

 "One cannot conceive of what other design elements could be put into a space to create a more symbolic affront to the role of free expression.".
 However, he ultimately rejected the petition to move the protest zones closer to the Fleet Center.